List of largest fish

 Fish vary greatly in size.
-The whale shark and basking shark exceed all other fish by a considerable margin in weight and length.
-Fish are a paraphyletic group that describes aquatic vertebrates while excluding tetrapods, and the bony fish that often represent the group are more closely related to cetaceans such as whales, than to the cartilaginous fish such as sharks and rays.
-As such, cross group comparisons on this page only serve a colloquial purpose.
+The extant whale shark and basking shark exceed all other fish by a considerable margin in weight and length.
+The extinct Otodus megalodon exceeds all other fish, extant and extinct (excluding tetrapods), in size.
+Fish in the common usage are a paraphyletic group that describes aquatic vertebrates while excluding the tetrapods, four limbed vertebrates nested within the lobe-finned fish, which include all land vertebrates and their nearest extinct relatives.